-Coffee supplied at Corporate Headquarters in the United States and Europe is either Fairtrade or Rainforest Alliance Certified.
+- Coffee supplied at Corporate Headquarters in the United States and Europe is either Fairtrade or Rainforest Alliance Certified.
 Review conducted of published human rights and working conditions statements for other material coffee suppliers.
 Most suppliers' websites did not publish human rights and working conditions statements.
-In recognition of the known risk of the use of forced labour in the harvesting of coffee, suppliers were identified in 2019 for follow-up inquiry. • Supplier Questionnaires - As noted above, where evidence of anti-forced labour and human trafficking policies and practices could not be established through review of published materials, suppliers were sent questionnaires inquiring about their practices.
-At the time of the preparation of this statement, more than 30 such questionnaires had been sent.
+In recognition of the known risk of the use of forced labour in the harvesting of coffee, suppliers were identified for follow-up inquiry.
+Inquiry responses indicated that suppliers do not have forced labour and human trafficking issues within their businesses and have controls in place to mitigate risks in their supply chains. - Supplier Questionnaires As noted above, where evidence of anti-forced labour and human trafficking policies and practices could not be established through review of published materials, suppliers were sent questionnaires inquiring about their practices and their responses, thereafter, assessed for follow-up action.